apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 > A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
 > <https://www.docker.com/resources/what-container/>

 With every new version of an Actor, a new build gets created.
-Each actor build has its own number (for example <strong>1.2.34</strong>), and some of the builds are tagged for easier use (for example <strong>latest</strong> or <strong>beta</strong>).
+Each Actor build has its own number (for example <strong>1.2.34</strong>), and some of the builds are tagged for easier use (for example <strong>latest</strong> or <strong>beta</strong>).
 When running an Actor, you can choose what build you want to run by selecting a tag or number in the run options.

 ![Actor run options](./images/runs_and_builds/actor-run-options.png)